+Virginia Guastella (1979) has been working professionally for twenty years.
 Born in Palermo, she works in different fields: contemporary classical, crossover and soundtracks to feature film and silent movies.

-Her catalogue includes pieces for various instrumental and vocal combinations, and twenty publications among which there is her monographic cd So far so good.
+Her catalogue includes pieces for various instrumental and vocal combinations, and many publications among which there is her monographic cd So far so good.
 The CD contains different pieces that she wrote in these last years for string quartet, orchestra, piano, trio (alto sax, flute and piano), solo sax, viola d’amore and guitar, ensemble (6 performers).

 In September 2016 she was on tour in US for five concerts with her original music.
 The tour started in Washington, DC, at the National Gallery of Arts that invited her for two performances, and then continued in New York at BARD College, at Spectrum (NYC) and at Paducah (UNESCO Creative City) in Kentucky.

-With her Duo Improbabile, together with the drummer Claudio Trotta, she performed her original music for Ferrara Musica in collaboration with Il Torrione Jazz Club, Voll Damm Jazz Festival of Barcelona (Spain) and Bologna Festival, among others.
+With her Duo Improbabile, together with the drummer Claudio Trotta, she performed her original music for Ferrara Musica in collaboration with Il Torrione Jazz Club, Voll Damm Jazz Festival of Barcelona (Spain) and for Bologna Jazz Festival, among others.
 Their first cd is Slancio moderato has been published in 2009 by RaiCom Music Edition.

-In 2012 she obtained a position as Professor in Theory of Harmony and Analysis at the Conservatory of music G. Puccini of Gallarate (Varese), near Milan.
-Furthermore, she offers masterclasses in other Italian and European conservatories and institutions.
+In 2012 she obtained a position as Professor in Theory of Harmony and Analysis and Computer music at the Conservatory of music “G. Puccini” of Gallarate, near Milan.